gcristobal/MFusionJ/README.md

 ### Usage
 First convert the individual images to stacks.
 From the Image menu follow: Image->Stacks->Images to Stack
-* In the case of 8-bit stack images, apply the following sequence of steps from the dropdown menu: Decompose->WMAP->Fusion
+* In the case of multifocus images, apply the macro: Fusion_multifocus.ijm
-* In the case of RGB-color stack images use the FusionMacro_RGB.ijm macro included
+* In the case of multiexposure images, apply the macro: Fusion_multiexposure.ijm

+The macros can accept both 8-bit and RGB stacks.

 ### Multifocus fusion example